DarienLibrary/website_content/content/_finished/kindle/kindle.md

 <div class="col-md-6">

 ### Choose OverDrive e-Books
 When selecting which e-Book provider to use for your Kindle e-Reader, choose **OverDrive**.
-Select **Checkout** then head over to your OverDrive account by clicking [Sign in](https://darien.overdrive.com/ "OverDrive account") .
+Select **Checkout** then head over to your OverDrive account by clicking [Sign in](https://darien.overdrive.com/ "OverDrive account").
 You need to use a computer to finish your download through Amazon.
 If you have a Kindle Fire, you can download books directly to your device.
 Read the Kindle Fire section below for more information.
 Kindles need to be connected to Wi-Fi to download OverDrive e-Books.

 Please note that not all OverDrive e-Books are for Kindles.
 [Search for only Kindle e-Books](https://darien.overdrive.com/search/title?format=ebook-kindle "Search only for Kindle e-Books") by clicking on the magnifying glass at the top right, then click on **Advanced** under the search box.
 Under Formats, change All Formats to **Kindle Book** then click **Search**.